marekzet/plain-cqr/README.md

       .InstancePerLifetimeScope();
 }
 ```
-It is also possible to register more than one handler for particular event e.g.
+It is also possible to register more than one handler for particular event
 ```cs
 public void ConfigureContainer(ContainerBuilder builder) {